 The author begins with her own story and returns to it repeatedly through the text.
 Growing up in the countryside of the Hudson River Valley, in upstate New York, she describes her experiences in the wet squishy underworld, the world behind the world we are taught to value, which most learn to avoid; a world with which she came to feel an affinity, the world of salamanders and snapping turtles, slugs and bugs, of life in the swamp and culvert pipes draining under the road, of a world she identified with in its otherness and rightness.
 She writes of her shared ‘amphibiousness’ with this world, a world in which she found safety and solace as a child, a child who never quite ‘fit’ in.
 This ignored world, underpinned the recognized world in which she struggled to find her place.
 Identifying with this amphibiousness, constrained by society’s expectations and standards, of the far more limited, acceptably human world, she longed for a life in which she did not have to deny herself and conform to its expectations.
 This led to her questioning of convention, of practice, of not only how we do live our lives, but how we do science.

 She began asking the question, ‘Who am I?’
 ‘Who are we?’
 The commonly accepted conceptions of the individual person, of the individual organism, began to dissolve away for her as she examined and studied.
 Queer ecology causes us to question who and what we and our fellow organisms around us are.
 Queer ecology???
-There is a great deal of variation in gender and sexuality across many if not most species.
+There is a great deal of variation in gender and sexuality across many if not most species, and Kaishian writes of her ‘discovery’ and examination of many of them that she’s explored in her work In biology, binary classification of the sexes is very often an error Her’s is an examination of the animal and fungal world.

 [Plants are another step further away from rigid binarism.
 The majority of species, amongst those that actually form flowers, have ‘perfect’ flowers, each flower possessing the organs of each sex, each capable of producing viable seed.
 While others are dioecious, with separately sexed flowers.
 In some cases these separately sexed flowers are on the same individual plant, on others they occur only on separate individuals.
 Some of these perfect flowers are capable of ‘selfing’, pollinating themselves and producing viable seed.
 Others require the pollen of other individuals.